If you’re driving in Florida, it’s important to know about the serious traffic violations and the penalties associated with them.

 Major violations include moving violations such as speeding, where you exceed the posted speed limits, or running a red light or stop sign.

-In Florida, committing these actions can lead to varying consequences, from fines to points on your license.
+Committing these actions can lead to varying consequences in Florida, from fines to points on your license.

 Also, read more about the NJMCdirect.